cansyl/DEEPred/ReadMe.md

 ```
 python 4_layer_train.py 1400 100 1000 MFGOTerms30_4_201_300_2.txt MF MFSPMAP 0.001 32 adam yes yes yes 0.6
 ```
+## Output of the script
+The prediction scores and the performance results for the test sequences are printed as the output.
 ## License
 DEEPred
     Copyright (C) 2018 CanSyL